 When an employee has been unlawfully fired or laid off from his or her job, wrongful termination has occurred.
 California is an at-will state, meaning that without offering cause or reason, employers may fire an employee.
 Likewise, an employee can also leave at any time.

-Wrongful termination happens when an employee is fired because of unfair practices in the workplace, whether in the course of firing the employee, the company breaches public policy, or if the company's own termination procedures have not been followed.
+In California Employment Law, Wrongful Termination happens when an employee is fired because of unfair practices in the workplace, whether in the course of firing the employee, the company breaches public policy, or if the company's own termination procedures have not been followed.

 In addition, if you disclose problems at work such as a lack of safety in the workplace or disclose any criminal activity in which your employer is involved, being fired for blowing the whistle on your employer is illegal.